Security Architecture

 Authorization modelRBAC / ABAC / ReBAC (relationship-based) / Policy languages (OPA — Open Policy Agent, general-purpose policy engine)

-Session methodCookie / JWT (signed token) / Refresh Token
+Session methodCookie / JWT / Refresh Token

 MFA factorTOTP (time-based one-time password) / WebAuthn (browser-standard biometric/device auth) / SMS